dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 ### Using the Rook Solution

-You can use a NFS server running as a pod using [Rook](https://rook.io/) NFS Operator.
-To enabled this run the following before running [Kubernetes Environment](#testing-nfs-with-kubernetes).
+You can use an internal NFS server running on Kubernetes with [Rook](https://rook.io/) NFS Operator.
+To enable this, run the following before running [Kubernetes Environment](#testing-nfs-with-kubernetes).

 ```bash
 ## Download Rook NFS Operator Manifests